 Expanding the Mayo Clinic Biobank

-Participant recruitment for the Mayo Clinic Biobank continues at the Mayo campus in Rochester, Minn.
-Collections have also been initiated at Mayo's campuses in both Arizona and Florida, as gathering participants from different geographical areas ensures the biobank includes a diverse range of individuals with varying risk factor backgrounds.
+Participant recruitment for the Mayo Clinic Biobank continues at the Mayo Clinic campuses in Rochester, Minnesota, and Jacksonville, Florida.
+Collections have also been initiated at Mayo Clinic Health System locations in La Crosse and Onalaska, Wisconsin.
+Gathering participants from different geographical areas ensures the biobank includes a diverse range of individuals with varying risk factor backgrounds.

-A new state-of-the-art facility for the processing, storage and distribution of all types of biological samples is now under construction.
+A new state-of-the-art facility for the processing, storage and distribution of all types of biological samples is now under construction at Mayo Clinic.
 This will provide a highly standardized and automated one-stop location for all existing and future biorepository specimens.

 Mayo Clinic Bioservices